ISURG: International Small Undergraduate Research Grants

-Those interested in grants for the Summer/Fall 2013 semesters must apply by Wednesday, March 20, 2013 Appointments with the Director or Assistant Director of the URO to review proposals should be made no later than Monday, March 18, 2013.
+Those interested in grants for the Spring 2017 semester must apply by Wednesday, October 26, 2016.
+Appointments with the Director or Assistant Directors of the URO to review proposals should be made no later than Monday, October 24, 2016.

 What are the Grant Requirements?

 By accepting an ISURG grant, you are agreeing to: